-The GMC truck failed to yield the right of way to the Victory motorcycle.
+The GMC truck failed to yield the right of way to the Victory motorcycle as the attorney from the bike accident lawyers birmingham al firm explained.
 In order to avoid a collision directly with the vehicle, the operator of the motorcycle swerved and put the motorcycle on the ground entering into a skid.
 The motorcycle did not collide directly with any other vehicle.

 Norris was injured in the crash and flown to the University of Maryland R. Adams Cowley Shock Trauma Center in Baltimore.